danbev/inf-wasi/README.md

 our focus to enabling our customers to use AI in their application, and do so in a secure manner.
 This is the motivation for this project.

+### Motivation
+There are currently offerings available for running inference locally, like llamafile, run-llama.sh, llmstudio, llamaedge, and possible others, as this is a fast moving field.
+The target user of these are user wanting to run llm inference on their local machine for reasons like privacy (not sharing their data with an LLM inference service provider), or wanting to avoid the cost of a LLM inference provider.

+The intention of `inf-wasi` it to cater for developers or enterprises that want to run inference in their applications, and simliar to the above users they also want the privacy and also avoid the cost, but also want to run the inference in a secure manner since they will be using it in their own applications.
+These user might also interested in being able to run inf-wasi from different programming languages, like Rust, Python, JavaScript, Java, etc. By using the Web Assembly Component Model we can provide a single component interface that can be used from different languages.

+By abstracting the inference from the concrete wasi-nn specification we can allow for different implementations of the inference engine.
+Lets say that wasm64-wasi is released, that could mean that we are able to run the inference directly in "pure" wasm without the need for wasi-nn (if it is still possible to access hardware accellerators that is).
+One thing that wasm64-wasi would enable is packaging the models into modules and then have a single component with everything needed to run the inference.
+This would be a big win as currently the models need to handles separatly.
+So this would simplify deployment.

+Another reason is that the same .wasm component module can be used in different languages, for example generate bindings for Rust, JavaScript, Python, Java.
+This allows applications to use the llm inference in a secure manner, which the wasm sandboxing provides.

+We have the opportunity to create a new interfaces that is easier to use and understand.
+The wasi-nn interface is quite low level and it would be nice to have a higher level interface that is easier to use.

+Doing this work would enable us to become part of this new (for us) space which will become more and more important moving forward.
+With the rise of LLM inferenese we are also seeing Large Multimodal Models (LMM) which might be even more useful in the future.

+There are a number of project/products that enable running an LLM locally, like

 ### WebAssembly Component Model
 So the idea is to create a WebAssembly interface types definition for the inference engine/runtime.
 The engine will use wasi-nn to do the actual compute